wenjiaz/content-api-docs/docs/getting_started.md

 The sections endpoint (`/sections`) returns all sections in the API.
 The Guardian uses sections to organise content and tags: each is associated with a single section.

-More detail about responses and available parameters are on the [sections page] (section.html).
+More details on responses and available parameters are on the [sections page] (section.html).

 Other resources